wffls/waffles/docs/resources.md

 ### function resource.name.read

 The `read` function determines the current state of the resource.
-For example, `pkg.apt.read` determines if the package is installed, and if so, what version is installed.
+For example, `apt.pkg.read` determines if the package is installed, and if so, what version is installed.

 ### function resource.name.create